stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

 is not a new language for me, I've had an amazing time learning Ruby and it's powerful metaprogramming capabilities.
 As I regularly switch between the two languages (as you do buidling web applications) I've recently found myself comparing the two object models.
-I thought I would give my own personal take on the object models of both languages, cementing the fundamental differences while demonstrating the similarities.
-Since this is a loaded topic, this will be a multi-part series (hopefully no more than four).
+I thought I would give my own personal take on the object models of both languages, cementing the fundamental differences while demonstrating the similarities

-I thought I start with the fundamentals and ask what are objects in these two languages?
+Since this is a loaded topic, I thought I start with the fundamentals and ask what are objects in these two languages?

 ## What are javascript objects?
 Javascript objects are composite data structures comprised of properties.